College-Network-by-Vanka/CollegeNetworkAndroid/README.md

 ## How to Use

 Our platform is designed to be intuitive and user-friendly.
 Once launched, you can join communities, start anonymous posts, and engage in discussions through our mobile app or website.
 Stay tuned for updates on the launch date!
 ## Getting Started

-To get started with College Network, simply visit [this link](URL_TO_YOUR_REPOSITORY) to view the preview video and stay informed about our upcoming launch.
-Follow us on social media for the latest news and updates.
+To get started with College Network, simply visit our [YouTube Preview Video](https://www.youtube.com/watch?v=uo5gx8-WdO0) to learn more about the platform and its features.
+Stay informed about our upcoming launch and how you can join our vibrant communities and participate in anonymous discussions.

 ## Note

 We're excited to bring you a platform that fosters community, learning, and connection.
 Due to recent changes in YouTube's policies, the video may not auto-play on all devices or browsers.
 For the best experience, we recommend manually starting the video.

-## Contact Us

-If you have any questions, feedback, or suggestions, please reach out to us at contact@collegenetwork.com.
-We value your input and are committed to creating a platform that meets your needs.

-## Stay Connected

-Follow us on social media for the latest updates and sneak peeks into College Network:

-- Twitter: @CollegesNetwork
-- Instagram: @CollegesNetwork
-- Facebook: /CollegesNetwork

-Join us in building a better tomorrow, one connection at a time!